 All the temporal activities undertaken by the District – buying new properties, distributing Catholic literature, arranging pastoral visits, etc. - have as their only goal the strengthening of the Faith and the defense and restoration of true Christian culture.
 Whatever may be built, printed, published, or produced should thus reflect the greatness of God, the beauty of His gifts, the purity of His ways, and the unceasing care for His children.

 Fr.
-Jurgen Wegner, District Superior of the SSPX's United States of America District
+John Fullerton, District Superior of the SSPX's United States of America District

 The District Superior is responsible for the pastoral, spiritual, and temporal administration of the District according to the Statutes and spirit of the Society of Saint Pius X. He reviews the files of aspirants to the priesthood and organizes the foundation of priories, retreat centers, and schools.
 He authorizes the opening of new chapels, submits the names of the priors to the Superior General, and appoints the prior's assistants and the Brothers entrusted to him.

 Fr.
-Steven McDonald, Second Assistant to the District Superior
+Steven McDonald, First Assistant to the District Superior

 The Second Assistant is appointed by the District Superior to advise him in district matters.
 He assists the District Superior in ensuring the welfare of the district's priests, chapels and faithful by making regular visits to the priories and chapels in the United States.
 Another of his important tasks—and one that is close to the SSPX's heart, for this is its primary cause of our existence—is the overseeing of the continuing studies of the Society's younger priests in the district.